MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Identity.Governance/Update-MgEntitlementManagementAccessPackageAssignmentRequest.md

   - `[Justification <String>]`: The requestor's supplied justification.
   - `[RequestState <String>]`: One of PendingApproval, Canceled,  Denied, Delivering, Delivered, PartiallyDelivered, DeliveryFailed, Submitted or Scheduled.
 Read-only.
   - `[RequestStatus <String>]`: More information on the request processing status.
 Read-only.
-  - `[RequestType <String>]`: One of UserAdd, UserRemove, AdminAdd, AdminRemove or SystemRemove.
-A request from the user themselves would have requestType of UserAdd or UserRemove.
+  - `[RequestType <String>]`: One of UserAdd, UserExtend, UserUpdate, UserRemove, AdminAdd, AdminRemove or SystemRemove.
+A request from the user themselves would have requestType of UserAdd, UserUpdate or UserRemove.
 Read-only.
-  - `[Requestor <IMicrosoftGraphAccessPackageSubject>]`: accessPackageSubject
+  - `[Requestor <IMicrosoftGraphAccessPackageSubject1>]`: accessPackageSubject
   - `[Schedule <IMicrosoftGraphRequestSchedule>]`: requestSchedule

-CUSTOMEXTENSIONHANDLERINSTANCES <IMicrosoftGraphCustomExtensionHandlerInstance\[]>: A collection of custom workflow extension instances being run on an assignment request.
+CUSTOMEXTENSIONHANDLERINSTANCES <IMicrosoftGraphCustomExtensionHandlerInstance[]>: A collection of custom workflow extension instances being run on an assignment request.
 Read-only.
   - `[CustomExtensionId <String>]`: Identifier of the customAccessPackageWorkflowExtension triggered at this instance.
   - `[ExternalCorrelationId <String>]`: The unique run ID for the logic app.
   - `[Stage <String>]`: accessPackageCustomExtensionStage
   - `[Status <String>]`: accessPackageCustomExtensionHandlerStatus

-INPUTOBJECT `<IIdentityGovernanceIdentity>`: Identity Parameter
+INPUTOBJECT <IIdentityGovernanceIdentity>: Identity Parameter
   - `[AccessPackageAssignmentId <String>]`: key: id of accessPackageAssignment
   - `[AccessPackageAssignmentPolicyId <String>]`: key: id of accessPackageAssignmentPolicy
   - `[AccessPackageAssignmentRequestId <String>]`: key: id of accessPackageAssignmentRequest